Delphi, County Mayo

-It is located on the Owengar River that connects Fin Lough to Doo Lough, between the fjord of Killary Harbour to the south and the Sheeffry Hills to the north, in a valley surrounded by the Mweelrea Mountains and the neighbouring peaks of Ben Creggan and Ben Gorm.
+The valley includes the Owengar River that connects Fin Lough to Doo Lough, between the fjord of Killary Harbour to the south and the Sheeffry Hills to the north, and the Bundorragha River and valley that is surrounded by the Mweelrea Mountains and the neighbouring peaks of Ben Creggan and Ben Gorm.
 The R335 road passes through it.

 History

 Delphi Lodge played a central role in the Doolough Tragedy.
 British monarch Edward VII visited in 1903, and Charles III visited in 1995.
 County Mayo Gaelic Athletic Association senior footballer Frank Noone built the first adventure centre in Ireland in Delphi.

 Environment

 The Bundorragha River in the Delphi Valley, feeding into Killary Harbour is one of the most important sites for the Freshwater pearl mussel, which are capable of surviving for up to 140 years.

 Farmed salmon believed to have escaped from Killary Harbour in August 2024 were found to pose significant risk to wild Atlantic salmon population in the Delphi system.